 From my family to yours, enjoy baking your empanadas, and buen provecho!

-Be sure to check out my summer fig preserves recipe, and don’t forget to pin this for later!
+Be sure to check out my summer fig preserves recipe, and other dessert recipes!

 This authentic baked empanada recipe comes from a traditional Mexican-American chef who has perfected her technique over the course of 50+ years.